muhkashiff/Extract_transform_load_EDA_Home_credit/README.md

 ```
 ## Future Work
 Data cleaning is very important aspect for performing analysis and making predictions.
 If data is not cleaned properly our models can make wrong prediction and vital relations can not be understood.
+In this project particular assumptions were made e.g. filling numerical data with 0 values. although numericals data can predicted but they are beyond the scope and economy of the project.

 ## Acknowledgments
 I would like to thank Home credit for providing Data set on Kaggle.com for analysis.